 - to have opportunities to take part in musical activities by playing and singing in a group

-Music is taught by our class teachers and a specialist music teacher delivers ukulele lessons in Year Four (these will commence in Term Three).
+Music is taught by our class teachers.
 Every term, each class receives the equivalent of 45 minutes of music a week, though this may be taught in blocks.

 In Early Years there is an emphasis on "finding the singing voice".
 The children learn a wide variety of songs and singing games which develop a sense of beat, aural memory, co-ordination and enjoyment.
 They also explore simple percussion instruments and begin simple composition and graphic notation.

 Key Stage 1